 Degree Requirements

 GPA Credits 27 credits (basics and topics)

 Total Credits 60 credits

+Other Admission to doctoral can- didacy

-Other Candidacy examination
+Candidacy examination

 Doctoral dissertation

 Students in the mathematics doctoral program are expected to complete at least 36 credit hours of coursework (basics and topics) and four consecutive semesters of full-time study.
 First-year students have no teaching duties.